What is digital art?: the history and value of an evolving concept

 With the idea of tapping into the creative possibilities of AR technology, ArtPlacer’s Augment Reality Widget was thought of as an approachable way to give anyone interested in your art a “try before you buy” experience, by allowing them to visualize your artwork on their walls through their preferred mobile device camera.

-If you are considering turning your digital artwork into art prints, our Library Spaces are a helpful solution that helps your audience see how your creations would look in a physical space.
+If you are considering turning your digital artwork into art prints, our Room Mockups are a helpful solution that helps your audience see how your creations would look in a physical space.
 You can easily “drag and drop” your art pieces into digital room mockups with different styles and customization options, to achieve social media-worthy images to promote your work, strengthen your online presence, and even give a more professional look to artwork descriptions on your website.
+Start ArtPlacer’s free trial now!

 Now that you know what digital art is and how to share it with the world: take your preferred tools and play around with the endless possibilities of this art form.